rundexter/documentation/source/includes/_tutorial.md

 //...
 ```

 Let's get ready to test.
 For this module, our requirements are pretty simple - we just need to add some sample data to the step's inputs.
-Our default test step is called `local_test_step`, and the input we're targeting is `url`, and we like [Ars Technica](https://arstechnica.com) here at Dexter, so the code is pretty straightforward.
+Our default test step is called `local_test_step`, the input we're targeting is `url`, and we like [Ars Technica](https://arstechnica.com) here at Dexter.
+The code resulting from this logic is pretty straightforward and simple.

 <aside class="success">
 What you're looking at here in the fixture is the raw serialization data that drives a Dexter App.
 When you're using the `step` and `dexter` objects inside your module, you're actually interacting with some friendly wrappers around this raw information.
 While you should never work with this data directly in your modules, as the wrappers will hide any changes we might make to the underlying data structure, it can be useful to see what it looks like here.